 - A letter William wrote to his sister from the ship he emigrated to Australia on, the SS Demosthenes (transcribed below)

-Martin and his family will be visiting the Menin Gate Memorial today to be part of the last post ceremony and pay respects to William and his fellow fallen soldiers.
-There is no marked grave for William but today we pay our respects for the sacrifice he made, knowing that his legacy lives on as part of the Royal Botanic Garden Sydney’s 201-year history.
+Martin and his family visited the Menin Gate Memorial on the anniversary to be part of the Last Post ceremony and pay respects to William and his fellow fallen soldiers.

 LETTER FROM JOSEPH MAIDEN TO WILLIAM COOK'S SISTER HETTIE: